JMSLab/CongressText/source/scrape/readme.md

 Both raw text and PDFs are obtained from [this website](https://govinfo.gov) by (automated) download between July 8, 2025 and July 31, 2025.

 Direct links from the GPO are available between Volume 140 (103rd Congress, 2nd Session, 1994) up to the present day.
-The website hosting a directory of the daily editions is: https://www.govinfo.gov/app/collection/crec/1994/01
+The website hosting a directory of the daily editions is [here]( https://www.govinfo.gov/app/collection/crec/1994/01).

 ### Terms of use